julia-mpsge/MPSGE.jl/docs/src/index.md

 - **Tutorials**: Written for new users of MPSGE.
 Walks through the MPSGE modelling process step-by-step.
 - **Cookbook**: Common recipes to add complexity to MPSGE.
-- **MPSGE Background**: MPSGE hides most of it's computation, this page describes precisely how MPSGE works.
+- **Mathematical Background**: MPSGE hides most of it's computation, this page describes precisely how MPSGE works.
 - **API Reference**: A complete list of the functions MPSGE makes available.
 This is the same information you get in the help entry for individual functions.

 ## Citing MPSGE
-A paper is begin prepared.
+A paper is being prepared.
 In the meantime reach out to the authors of the package for information.

 ## License